-Yummy is a 2019 Belgian horror feature film about a plastic surgery clinic filled with zombies.
+Yummy is a 2019 Belgian horror film about a plastic surgery clinic filled with zombies.

-Directed by Lars Damoiseaux from a screenplay co-written with Eveline Hagenbeek, the movie stars Maaike Neuville, Bart Hollanders, Benjamin Ramon and Clara Cleymans.
+Directed by Lars Damoiseaux from a screenplay co-written with Eveline Hagenbeek, based on their 2016 short Patient Zero, the movie stars Maaike Neuville, Bart Hollanders, Benjamin Ramon and Clara Cleymans.

 A young couple journey to a shabby Eastern European hospital for plastic surgery.
 The young woman wants a breast reduction.
 Her mother comes along for yet another face-lift.